-For joint control and funding development activities, the Company recognizes revenue from the net reimbursement of the research and development expenses from our partner and records the net payment of research and development expenses to our partner as additional research and development expense.
-The Company and Nycomed each bear 50% of these agreed upon expenses under the collaboration agreement for POSIDUR.
+For joint control and funding development activities, the Company recognizes revenue from the net reimbursement of the research and development expenses from Nycomed and records the net payment of research and development expenses to Nycomed as additional research and development expense.
+Thus, the Company and Nycomed each bear 50% of these agreed upon expenses under the collaboration agreement for POSIDUR.